touraye/under-doz/content/Module-0-booting-up/a-installation-of-basic-softwares.md

 # Installation Of Basic Software

-This unit will guide on the software to install
+This unit will guide on the software to install: java and IntelliJ

 ## How To Download Java